Facts and Figures

 We offer 6 undergraduate programmes, 16 postgraduate programmes and have a vibrant community of PhD students.

-We deliver two undergraduate programmes and one postgraduate programme at Princess Nora Bint Abdulrahman University (PNU), the all-female university in Riyadh, Saudi Arabia (DCU@PNU).
+We deliver two undergraduate programmes and one postgraduate programme at Princess Nourah Bint Abdulrahman University (PNU), the all-female university in Riyadh, Saudi Arabia (DCU@PNU).

 We are members of the International Partnership of Business Schools (IPBS) and work closely with our partners in France, Germany, Spain, Italy UK, USA, Mexico and Brazil to offer joint programmes and student exchange opportunities.